network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 4. An "upload" URL/response:
 This needs to handle a POST request with an arbitrary body size.
 Nothing needs to be done with the payload, it should be discarded.

-Given those 4 services provided by the server, the client can bootstrap the responsiveness measurement by querying the json configuration.
+Given those 4 services provided by the server, the client can bootstrap the responsiveness measurement by querying the JSON configuration.
 Upon which it has the URLs for creating the load-bearing connections in the upstream and downstream direction as well as the small object for the latency measurements.

 # Security Considerations